Don Sno: Pro career

-Sno made his official debut for the Glory promotion on May 18, 2024, when he faced Figuereido Landman at Glory 92.
+On November 2023, Don Sno made his official debut for the Glory promotion in the event Glory: Collision 6, when he went against Gino van Steenis in which Sno managed to drop Gino thrice winning the fight by finish in round two.

+On May 18, 2024, Don Sno faced Figuereido Landman at Glory 92.
 He won the fight by unanimous decision.

 Sno faced Mehdi Ait El Hadj at Glory 93 on July 20, 2024.
 He lost the fight by unanimous decision.

 Sno faced Ismail Ayadi at Glory 95 on February 25, 2025.
 He won the fight by a second-round knockout.

 Sno faced Younes Smaili at Glory Underground on May 1, 2025.
 He won the fight by split decision.

 Sno faced Tayfun Özcan at Glory 103 on August 23, 2025.
 He won the fight by split decision.

+On December 2025, Sno fought against Endy Semeleer in the Glory Collision 8 - Welterweight Tournament, Semifinals and lost by decision.

+On September 2026, Sno fought against Jay Overmeer in Glory 109 and lost by decision.

+Sno is scheduled to fight against Hamicha on October 2026, in the event Glory 110.